Prickly pears (aka opuntias) have the widest distribution of any genus in the cactus family, extending from Canada all the way to Argentina.

 The pads can be green or have a bluish waxy coating.
 Although O. ellisiana and O. stricta are more shrub-like at 2 to 5 feet tall, the Opunita robusta can grow into a small tree of 15 feet tall.
 They bear sweet fruits and have edible pads similar to the Indian Fig variety.

 Several prickly pears have a colorful purple blush on their pads.
 The “Santa Rita” prickly pear (O. violacea) has pretty purple pads that deepen in color during times of stress or drought.

 The variety called “Baby Rita” (O. basilaris) has purple pads, grows to only 8 inches and has pink flowers.
 Some blind prickly pears (O. rufida) have a reddish purple tinge.

 All “Santa Rita” prickly pear are hardy enough to withstand frosts but thrive in the more arid parts of the U.S. Department of Agriculture zones 7 to 10.

 Many prickly pears grow in low clumps or form miniature pads.
 The golden beavertail prickly pears (O. aurea) grow pads that reach 2 inches across and have clear yellow flowers.

-The bunny ears, or polka dot, prickly pears (O. microdasys “Albata”) forms tight clumps of small pads covered in snowy white spines.
+The bunny ears, or polka dot, prickly pears (O. microdasys “Albata”) form tight clumps of small pads covered in snowy white spines.

 The unusual Joseph’s coat prickly pear (O. monacantha variegata) grows to about 18 inches and forms variegated green and cream pads and small red flowers.